pratihast/Interactive-forest-monitoring-system/README.md

 # Web mapping

 Apache, GeoServer, OpenLayers, jQuery, PhP and HTML was used for web-mapping.
-All relevant codes used for this purpose are stored in Webgis folder Code/Webgis.
+All relevant codes used for web mapping are stored in Webgis folder Code/Webgis.

 PhP files allow  dynamic spatiotemporal query and allow users to generate forest change locations on-demand, to download forest change locations in usable GPS exchange format (GPX) format.